 The European Commission has developed an online database to enable NEs and HEs to submit applications, search for a business partner, perform matchmakings, and follow exchanges.
-The online database of entrepreneurs is only accessible with a login and a password that every IO, NE and HE receives upon creation of their ECAS (European Commission Authentication Service).
+The online database of entrepreneurs is only accessible with a login and a password that every IO, NE and HE receives upon creation of their EU Login (European Commission's user authentication service).